LennaHammer/English/EVP/out/words_adjective.md

 ## 1415. strict ## adjective
 /strɪkt/ RULE
 [B2]If a rule, law, etc. is strict, it must be obeyed.
-- She gave me strict instructions to be there by ten.
+- She gave me strict `instructions` to be there by ten.
-- We need stricter controls on air pollution.
+- We need stricter `controls` on air pollution.
-- We follow very strict guidelines on the use and storage of personal details on computers.
+- We follow very strict `guidelines` on the use and storage of personal details on computers.
-- Do you think stricter laws would help reduce automobile accidents?
+- Do you think stricter `laws` would help reduce automobile accidents?

 ## 1416. strict ## adjective
 /strɪkt/ BEHAVIOR
 [B2]always behaving in a particular way because of your beliefs
-- She's a strict vegetarian, so she doesn't eat poultry or fish.
+- She's a strict `vegetarian`, so she doesn't eat poultry or fish.

 ## 1417. striking ## adjective
 /ˈstrɑɪ.kɪŋ/
 [B2]easily noticed
-- There are striking similarities between the two cases.
+- There are striking `similarities` between the two cases.
-- There's a striking resemblance between the cousins.
+- There's a striking `resemblance` between the cousins.
 - He's very striking, with a full beard and flowing, collar-length hair.

 ## 1418. strong ## adjective